Are you moving to Texas or thinking about it? Welcome!

 We had to start all over on waiting lists and learn a new alphabet soup of program names and acronyms.

 It feels more like a community here.
-People have been more accepting in a lot of ways and it’s ok to have kids that are different.
-I’ve found it to be very family friendly.
+People have been more accepting in a lot of ways and it’s OK to have kids that are different.
+I’ve found it to be very family-friendly.

 Texas has several services and programs for people with disabilities and special health care needs.
 Here is a list to help get started:

-Even if your child is part of a federal program (one that’s offered across the country) like Medicaid or a Medicaid waiver program, you’ll need to sign up again when you get to Texas.
+Even if your child is part of a federal program (one offered across the country) like Medicaid or a Medicaid waiver program, you’ll need to sign up again when you get to Texas.
 These services do not automatically transfer.
 Each state has its own rules and lists.

 When it comes to education, children with disabilities and special health care needs have legal rights every state must follow.
 Our Special Education 101 page and our Education and Schools section have more information about these laws, your child’s rights and how things work in Texas.